Vlietland-College/lichtbundel/README.md

 We have an array filled with figure-lines and a lightbeam.

 #### Calculating the beam path
 At this time this is done by first calculating the point where the beam collides with the border.
 First we determine the direction of the line in the y and x-axis.
 With these directions we can determine if the beam collides with the axis or the far edge.
-We then calculate the intersection point with either the X-axis or bottom edge.
+We then calculate the intersection point with either the X-axis (or bottom edge).
 If the calculated y-coordinate falls within the bounds we know the beam's endpoint.
 If not, calculate the intersection with Y (or right edge).